YEAR-ROUND STAFF

 Wilderness Leader

-Patricia, better known as “Pati”, brings the warmth and spirit of her coastal Brazilian homeland to the mountains of New Hampshire.
-Before coming to Kroka, Pati studied sustainability in the British Isles, oceanography in Brazil, and guided ocean excursions.
-Whether steering a voyageur canoe on the Maine coast, or snorkeling at her native beaches of Sao Paulo, Pati loves to share her admiration and fascination with the sea.
+Patricia, better known as “Pati”, brings the warmth and spirit of her coastal Brazilian homeland to the mountains of New Hampshire for her third year this summer.
+Whether steering a voyageur canoe on the Maine coast, hauling the mainsail on the wooden tall ship Shenandoah, or snorkeling at her native beaches of Sao Paulo, Pati loves to share her admiration and fascination with the sea.

 He/Him/His